Go To Top Go Up Go Back Go Forward

 2.3.
 Open Matrix Files

-You can create matrix files "LUA" in one of three ways:
+A matrix file "LUA(25)" is created in one of three ways:

 1. CALL RSDI(LOWEQ,NUMEQ,NAME,LUA)